google-research/google-research/mqm_viewer/README.md

 - **target**: Translated text for segment.
 - **category**: MQM error category (or "no-error").
 - **severity**: MQM error severity (or "no-error").
-- **metadata**: JSON-formatted object that may contain a "timestamp" field, a "note" field, among others.
+- **metadata**: JSON-formatted object that may contain the following fields, among others:
+  - **timestamp**: Time at which this annotation was obtained (milliseconds since Unix epoch)
+  - **note**: Free-form text note provided by the rater with some annotations (notably, with the "Other" error category)
+  - **references**: A mapping from names of references to the references themselves (e.g., {"ref_A": "The reference", "ref_B": "..."})
+  - **primary_reference**: The name of the primary reference, which is a key in the "references" mapping (e.g., "ref_A").
+This field is required if "references" is present.

 The "metadata" column used to be an optional "note" column, and MQM Viewer continues to support that legacy format.
 Going forward, the metadata object